ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 It is mitigated partially because the log is limited in the number of STHs it can issue.
 It must 'save' one of its STHs each MMD to perform the attack.

-\[
-tjr: I'm still bothered by this attack.
-But I'm not sure if there's anything we can do about it...
-\]

 ### Privacy in STH Interaction {#privacy-sth-interaction}